barr-israel/barrcodes/content/posts/1brc_part1/index.md

 ## Optimizing The Right Part: A New Parser - 59 Seconds

-The [generated flamegraph](flamegraph1.svg) shows that a quarter of the time is spend in `readline`, and almost 15% is spent in the rest of the parsing.
+The [generated flamegraph](flamegraph1.svg) shows that a quarter of the time is spent in `readline`, and almost 15% is spent in the rest of the parsing.
 It also shows that there is effectively nothing to gain improving the sorting phase as it is so short it does not even appear on the flamegraph.
-Digging down more into `readline`, we can see that its time is split very roughly equally between UTF-8 validation, vector allocation and searching for the line separator(using `memchr`).
+Digging down more into `readline`, we can see that its time is split very roughly equally between UTF-8 validation, vector allocation and searching for the line separator (using `memchr`).
 These are all things that can be improved by writing a new parser.

-### Byte Are Faster Than Chars
+### Bytes Are Faster Than Chars

 Reading the file as an array of bytes into a pre-allocated buffer allows the line splitting to speed up, and already gives a measurable speedup to lowering the run time to **75 seconds**:
 ```rust